Recursive-Logic-Core/DriftBreak/README.md

 1. Download **`DriftBreak.exe`** from the button above.
 2. Place it in any folder and paste your conversation log into `session_input.txt`.
 3. Run **`DriftBreak.exe`** and select your local backend node.
-4. Use the generated `pruned_context_payload.json` inside your session directory to resume execution with complete context memory.
+4. Use the generated `pruned_context_payload.json` inside your session directory to resume execution with structured continuity (State + Glossary + recent turns).

 ---